Compare the efficacy and safety of two combination regimens of miltefosine and paromomycin with the current standard treatment

 current phase of drug development

-Based on the good efficacy of the miltefosine and paromomycin (MF+PM) combination therapy in South Asia, and on the need for an alternative and safer treatment to replace sodium stibogluconate, a Phase III study was launched in 2018 to compare a combination regimens of miltefosine and paromomycin against the current standard visceral leishmaniasis treatment, sodium stibogluconate and paromomycin.
+Based on the good efficacy of the miltefosine and paromomycin (MF+PM) combination therapy in South Asia, and on the need for an alternative and safer treatment to replace sodium stibogluconate, a Phase III study was launched in 2018 to compare a combination regimen of miltefosine and paromomycin against the current standard visceral leishmaniasis treatment, sodium stibogluconate and paromomycin.
+The trial was conducted by AfriKADIA Consortium partners in Kenya, Ethiopia, Sudan, and Uganda.

 If this new combination is proven safe and effective, treatment would no longer rely on sodium stibogluconate, an injectable drug with potential toxic side effects, but would be replaced with miltefosine, an oral drug.
 A safer, more field-adapted, patient-friendly treatment would particularly benefit children, who represent a high proportion of the population at risk in East Africa.